creativescala/case-study-gradient-descent/docs/symbolic-differentiation.md

 $$ \textrm{If}\; f(x) = g(x) + h(x) \; \textrm{then}\; \frac{df(x)}{dx} = \frac{dg(x)}{dx} + \frac{dh(x)}{dx} $$

-- **The product fule:** The derivative of the product of two functions is the derivative of the first multiplied by the second plus the derivative of the second multiplied by the first.
+- **The product rule:** The derivative of the product of two functions is the derivative of the first multiplied by the second plus the derivative of the second multiplied by the first.

 $$ \textrm{If}\; f(x) = g(x)h(x) \; \textrm{then}\; \frac{df(x)}{dx} = \frac{dg(x)}{dx}h(x) + g(x)\frac{dh(x)}{dx} $$